Falmouth-Games-Academy/comp140-gam160-game/README.md

 It may be novel to make a hand puppet that is, indeed, just a rubber hand.
 This may be a stretch goal in the future, but finding ideal ways to fix the components to a 'naked' hand takes priority.

+# Arduino Setup
+## Accelerometer
+GND/Black: GND
+Vin/Brown:  5V (3V may also work)
+SDA/Yellow: A4
+SCL/Grey: A5

 # Extra to the Page (no need to read this)
 We were asked to write a page for the proposals, and indeed, all of the text below is part of the page.
 I have cut it out so that this page does not exceed a page, however, either way it is unlikely to exceed a page as it is, indeed, a page.
 Further to this though, one could observe that this page does not fit within one monitor screen.
 This is true, however it could be strongly argued that a monitor is not a page.
 To exceed a page would require that more than one page be stuck to the screen, perhaps with some sticky tape.